add_bundle_astar

 bend: the bend-spec to create bends from

-x_bundle_dbu: the x-location where to form the confluence of the bundle
+x_bundle: the x-location (µm) where to form the confluence of the bundle.

-will be two bend radiuses from the inputs if not given.
+Will be two bend radii from the inputs if not given.

-y_bundle_dbu: the y-location where to form the confluence of the bundle
+y_bundle: the y-location (µm) where to form the confluence of the bundle.

-spacing_dbu: the spacing between waveguides in the bundle
+spacing: the spacing (µm) between waveguides in the bundle

 start_dir: the start direction of the bundle (derived from ports if not given)